Mapping GraphQL Responses

 Mapping HTTP responses to your GraphQL schema transforms the data returned by your REST APIs into a format that fits your GraphQL API structure.
 This ensures GraphQL requests can provide consistent, predictable responses to clients, even when working with data from different API sources.

-You map an HTTP response to the GraphQL schema using the Apollo Connectors mapping language in the @connect directive's selection field.
+You map your GraphQL schema to an HTTP response using the Apollo Connectors mapping language in the @connect directive's selection field.
 For that reason, this process is sometimes referred to as selection mapping.
-The mapping language you use for selection mapping is the same mapping language you use in URIs, headers, and request bodies when making HTTP requests.

 Unique features of selection mapping